exploratory-io/book/tutorials/flight.md

 # Analyze Flight Data - part 1

+**Data Transformation and Analysis operations you can find in this tutorial**

+- Column Selection - select()
+- Combining multiple data frames - bind_rows()
+- Creating Calculation / Expression - mutate()
+- Date data transformation - wday()
+- Grouping - group_by()
+- Aggregation - summarize()
+- Filtering - filter()

 ## Download Flight Delay sample data

 We're going to use the following three data files for this tutorial.
 You can download them by clicking on them.

-- Airline delay part 1
+- Airline delay part 1 (link is still under development)
-- Airline delay part 2
+- Airline delay part 2 (link is still under development)
-- Airline carrier code
+- Airline carrier code (link is still under development)

 ## Create a new project